 - Take it at the same time every day.
 For example, take it after you brush your teeth or when you eat breakfast.

 - Put a reminder note on your bathroom mirror where you will see it each day.

 - Use a weekly pill box to keep track of the medicines you take each day.

-Taking aspirin is just one part of making heart-healthy changes.
+Taking aspirin is just one of many ways to stay healthy.